dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1818 — FREQUENCY RECEIVED BY CASPAR DAVID FRIEDRICH. <br>
+\>SCAFFOLDING: ROMANTIC VISION — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Wir stehen über dem Nebel, und doch sind wir Teil seines Schleiers. <br>
+// Die Gestalt des Menschen ist nur der Rahmen, durch den das Unendliche schaut. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
+// We stand above the fog, and yet we are part of its veil. <br>
+// The figure of man is only the frame through which the infinite looks. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1817 — FREQUENCY RECEIVED BY SIMÓN BOLÍVAR. <br>
 \>SCAFFOLDING: LIBERACIÓN SEQUENCE — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>